Ketan Mittal

 Not Available

-Ketan currently serves on the organization committee of the SIAM International Meshing Roundtable.
-Ketan has also served as a reviewer for the NSF, and several internationally reputed journals and conferences such as Journal of Computational Physics, Engineering with Computers, IEEE TNNLS, ICML, and NeurIPS.
+Ketan served on the organization committee of the SIAM International Meshing Roundtable as the Research Notes Chair (2023) and Paper Chair (2024), leading to editorial roles for a special issue in the Computer-Aided Design journal and the book for SIAM IMR proceedings.
+Ketan has served as a reviewer for NSF and several internationally reputed journals and conferences including Journal of Computational Physics, Engineering with Computers, IEEE TNNLS, ICML, and NeurIPS.

 PhD.
 Mechanical Engineering, University of Illinois Urbana-Champaign, 2019.